HumanDynamics/chapter/README.md

-This Repository is provided to facilitate collaborative drafting and coordination for writing the chapter titled: "The Operational Framework: Institutional Controls" for the Springer Book: [title](http://www.example.org/)
+This Repository is provided to facilitate collaborative drafting and coordination for writing the chapter titled: "Ethical Issues of Data Collection, Storage and Exchange" for the Springer Book: [title](http://www.example.org/)